 I have read some auctions and sales pages listing a “Performance Module” which is nothing more than a voltage regulator/stabilizer for car voltages, as many people have asked me if it is worth it.

-The part being sold is exactly as described, a voltage regulator which maintains the voltage constant or at least, within a voltage range at all times and it hooks directly to the battery terminals.
+The part being sold is exactly as described, a voltage regulator that maintains the voltage constant or at least, within a voltage range at all times and it hooks directly to the battery terminals.
 Battery terminals?, You would say.
 How can it help performance?

 The truth is that this “module” has nothing to do with performance if we are talking about engine added power or torque.
 While maintaining a constant voltage for the proper functioning of automotive electronics sure is very important, a voltage regulator is already installed in the car’s alternator and what is more, all electronic modules installed by the manufacturer in your car, already have their own version of voltage regulation and protection, especially the ECM.
 Not an extra pony of power or a fraction of it you will see coming out of your car’s engine just by installing a regulator.
 What is more, if there would be a problem with your car’s charging circuit, unregulated power is high enough to fry any of those “modules”.
-So a word of caution here, as many of these “modules” I have seen wired directly without a fuse or any protection to avoid a fire if something goes wrong.
+So a word of caution here, as many of these “modules” I have seen wired directly without a fuse or any protection to avoid fire if something goes wrong.